Society for Social Medicine (SSM) Network Interest Groups- ASM Glasgow

 - SSM & ECR Mentoring scheme

 As a current member of the SSM, you will be able to access the Network Platform through a private and secure area of the website named Members Area, under the following link: http://www.hg3.co.uk/ssm/members.aspx.

 Now, SSM members could find out information and research interests of other SSM members via the Network Platform, by selecting the Search heading.
 If you would like to connect with other SSM members on specialised professional interests within the SSM community, please select Forum discussion heading and introduce a key topic of interest (e.g. diet, mental health, policy).
-Please log in as normal with your email address and password, then you will find the two new tabs in the menu bar.

 For more information on how to use the Network Platform, please click the following links for further details: Network Platform FAQs, Step by Step User Guide, and the Network Platform Code of Conduct.
 These documents can also be downloaded from the Documents section of the SSM Members Area.

 Scope and Objectives